cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 ### Step 1: Replace copy.deepcopy() with GameState.deep_copy()

 I added my own `GameState.deep_copy()`, to create a deep copy of itself.
 I measured its speed in `GameStateCopyTest`.
-The results as follows:
+The results are as follows:

 | Function | Time (ms) |
 | :------: | :--------: |